 Joseph W. Cunningham, M.A.
 (Aquinas Institute of Theology), Ph.D.
 (NTC), ‘Perceptible Inspiration: A Model for John Wesley’s Pneumatology’, 2010, published as John Wesley's Pneumatology: Perceptible Inspiration (Ashgate, 2014)

 Dr Cunningham's study explores John Wesley’s theology of the Holy Spirit by using the doctrine of perceptible inspiration – which Wesley elucidated in a series of letters between 1745 and 1748 – as its model.
-He is lecturer in Philosophy and Religious Studies at Saginaw Valley State University in Michigan, and senior pastor at Saginaw First Free Methodist Church.
+He is lecturer in Philosophy and Religious Studies at Saginaw Valley State University in Michigan, an assistant editor of Wesley and Methodist Studies, and senior pastor at Saginaw First Free Methodist Church.

-‘The Methodist Doctrine of Christian Perfection: Charles Wesley’s Contribution Contextualized', Wesley and Methodist Studies 2 (2010), 25-44.
+‘The Methodist Doctrine of Christian Perfection: Charles Wesley’s Contribution Contextualized’, in Wesley and Methodist Studies, vol. 2 (2010)

 ‘John Wesley’s Religious Epistemology’ (Co-authored with Scott Crothers), in via Media Philosophy: Holiness unto Truth: Intersection between Wesleyan and Roman Catholic Voices, L. Bryan Williams, ed.
 (New Castle upon Tyne, UK: Cambridge Scholars Publishing, 2009)

 ‘Pneumatology through Correspondence: The Letters of John Wesley and “John Smith” (1745-1748)’, in Wesley and Methodist Studies, vol. 1 (2009)